ACE x firstdraft Short-term Residency

 – People who are 18+

-– Those who have not previously participated in ACE’s Studio Program or are participating in the 2025 ACE Annual Studio Program
+– Those who have not previously participated in ACE’s Studio Program or are participating in the ACE Studio Program

 – Artists who are currently undertaking full-time tertiary study during the residency period are ineligible to apply.
 PhD candidates can discuss their application with ACE

-– ACE strongly encourages artists who are Aboriginal and/or Torres Strait Islander, Culturally and Linguistically Diverse (CALD), living with a disability, or part of the LGBTQIAP+ community to apply for this opportunity.
+– ACE encourages applications from artists who are Aboriginal and/or Torres Strait Islander, artists from culturally and linguistically diverse backgrounds, artists living with disability, LGBTQIAP+ artists, and artists with diverse lived experiences.

 Application Process